 - Taste and adjust the seasoning to your preference.
 Add a little more sugar for a hint of sweetness, salt to taste, lemon juice for that zing and garlic for that garlicky flavor.

-- This Chutney will keep fresh in an airtight jar for at least 3 days in the refrigerator and frozen for up to 1 month.
+- This Chutney will keep fresh in an airtight jar for up to 1 week in the refrigerator and frozen for up to 6 month.